 The 4-year program is designed for students who enroll as freshmen and complete all degree requirements at Rutgers-Camden.
 Nursing courses start in the first year, with science, arts, and humanities courses integrated throughout the curriculum.
-Transfer students, upon admission, will be considered individually, and a proposed course of study will be discussed and developed.
+Matriculated students at Rutgers School of Nursing-Camden are required to complete all coursework at Rutgers-Camden unless they receive permission in advance to take a course at another institution.